Introducing digital sustainability into the workplace through process automation plays a key role in corporate social responsibility.

 Vast majority of organisations that still use paper simply do it out of convenience.

-Certainly, more and more companies are adopting sustainable sustainable initiatives to combat paper-use in the workplace.
+Certainly, more and more companies are adopting sustainable initiatives to combat paper-use in the workplace.
+Also, digital sustainability is progressively becoming an interest for individuals outside of the work place.

 Even job seekers pay attention to corporate cultural values such as green practices.
 Therefore, they tend to search for employers that do take this into consideration.
 That is, equal values and beliefs regarding sustainable initiatives.

-Simply put, green initiatives are good for the environment and good for your brand.
+Simply put, digital sustainability is good for the environment and good for your brand.
 Hence the increasing numbers of businesses enforcing green actions into the workplace.

 In addition, sustainable initiatives using technology are more efficient in terms of cost, time and productivity.